mknz/plotly-viewer/README.md

 ipv
 ```

-This command launches IPython with Plotly viewer and server.
+The command launches IPython with Plotly viewer and server.
 You can save Plotly figure by passing it to `savefig` function.

 ```Python